kutayozbay/CENG506-Deep-Learning-HW1/README.md

 You will learn to:

-  Initializing parameters
+  Initializing parameters,
-  Calculating the cost function and its gradient
-  Using an optimization algorithm (gradient descent) Gather all three functions above into a main model function.
+  Calculating the cost function and its gradient, Using an optimization algorithm (gradient descent), Gather all three functions above into a main model function.